NolanKoblischke/SpectraFM_NeurIPS_FM4Science/model_core/readme.md

 ## Overview

 The `model_core/` directory contains the core implementation of **SpectraFM**, our Transformer-based foundation model for analyzing stellar spectra.
 This model is designed to handle spectral data from any instrument and wavelength range, providing a versatile tool for astrophysical research.
 The code in this directory is adapted and extended from the foundational work of [Leung & Bovy (2023)](https://arxiv.org/abs/2308.10944), referred to as LB23, and their [Github repository](https://github.com/henrysky/astroNN_stars_foundation).
-To see examples of the code in use, see `training/` and `results/`.

-## Contents
+### Contents

 - `stellarperceptron/`: A package containing the main model code.
   - `model.py`: Defines the `StellarPerceptron` class, which implements the Transformer-based architecture for stellar spectroscopy.